Youth Development Specialist

 Description

-The kindest thing you can do for a student who reached 99% of their target is to refuse to accept it as complete.
-If that expectation feels uncomfortable, this position won't be a good fit.
-If it energizes you—because you understand that maintaining high standards is how you demonstrate belief in a student's capacity—continue reading.
+The most meaningful support you can offer a student who reaches 99% of their goal is to refuse to accept it as complete.
+If that expectation feels uncomfortable, this role is not for you.
+If it energizes you because maintaining the standard demonstrates your belief in the student's ability to meet it, read on.

 What you will be doing